 What Does Free Radical Damage Look Like?

 Skin damage done by free radicals may appear in several forms.
-Signs of damage ranges from changes in skin color (brown spots and broken blood vessels) and weakened skin that looks loose and saggy as a result of damaged elastic fibers.
+They range from changes in skin color (brown spots and broken blood vessels) to weakened skin that looks loose and saggy as a result of damaged elastic fibers.
 Free radicals can also break down the skin’s collagen and create wrinkles.

-How Can I Stop Free Radicals From Hurting My Skin?
+How Can I Stop Free Radicals From Harming My Skin?